konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 Functionality of the provider itself can be tested with a single-node cluster (seeded with known resources) and test rulesets that run each capability.
 It is of greater importance to ensure that each of the rulesets that the provider runs are thoroughly tested.
 This will require configuration of resources on the cluster that are specific to the rules to be tested.

+## Open Questions

+Should image manifest analysis be a capability of this provider?
+A big benefit of doing it in this provider would be that this provider is already able to discover what images are in use, and it would be able to analyze manifests in the context of the workloads using them.
+However, it is unclear how complex accessing the image manifests will be.

 ## Implementation History